 Doctors and healthcare professionals now have the potential to provide valuable information to their patients outside of the hospital or clinic.
-Between online and in-person interactions, medical professionals, now more than ever, run the risk of leaving an unbecoming impression on their patients.
+Between online and in-person interactions, medical professionals run the risk of leaving an unbecoming impression on their patients.
 But digital healthcare marketing can help!

 There are many benefits to meeting patients in person.
 These include: